itszootime/emulatorization-api/README.md

 TrainEmulator | Train an emulator using a design and process evaluation result.
 EvaluateEmulator | Evaluate an emulator against a design.
 Validation | Compare simulator and emulator evaluation results.
+QualityIndicators | Compute quality indicators from simulator and emulator evaluation results.

 ### Examples